hashicorp/vault/website/source/guides/secret-mgmt/db-root-rotation.html.md

 ## Steps

-Using Vault, you can easily rotate the root credentials for your database through the
+Using Vault, you can easily rotate the root credentials for your database through the **`database/rotate-root/:name`** endpoint.
-**`database/rotate-root/:name`** endpoint.

-This guide demonstrates the steps to programmatically rotate the root credentials of the databases that were managed by Vault.
+This guide demonstrates the overall workflow to manage the database credentials including the root.

 You are going to perform the following: